Skip to main content

 Systemic Inflammation and Gut-Hormone Axis

-The is further influenced by the health of the gastrointestinal system.
+The internal environment is further influenced by the health of the gastrointestinal system.
 Emerging research is investigating the role of the gut microbiome and intestinal permeability in systemic inflammatory conditions.
 A diet high in processed foods can alter the gut microbiota and increase intestinal permeability.

 This allows bacterial components, such as lipopolysaccharide (LPS), to enter the bloodstream, a condition known as metabolic endotoxemia.
 LPS is a potent activator of the immune system, particularly macrophages, via Toll-like receptor 4 (TLR4).
 Macrophages are key players in the peritoneal fluid of women with endometriosis and contribute significantly to the inflammatory milieu.